Metric Specific Concepts

 - A Conversation with a single exchange between an Agent and a Customer, which indicates that a single Agent solved the Customer’s ask in one go.

 Not all Conversations are eligible for First Contact Resolution.
 When calculating a % of Conversations that are FCR, we look at:

 # FCR Conversations / # FCR Eligible Conversations

 The following aren’t included in the # FCR Eligible Conversations denominator:

 - If a Conversation only has outbound communications (from Agent to the Customer), and there are no responses from the Customer, the assumption here is that the Customer might not have had an issue to be resolved.

-- If a Conversation has only incoming Mail (email, voicemail, abandoned calls —not including messages), but no response from Agents, the assumption here is that the Agent determined that there wasn’t an issue to resolve.
+- If a Conversation has only incoming email, but no response from Agents, the assumption here is that the Agent determined that there wasn’t an issue to resolve.
 For example, SPAM conversations that are automatically closed would fall in this category and would be excluded from the calculation.

 Conversations are considered as FCR if they consist of:

 - Only 1 messaging contact, or

 - Only 1 inbound phone call or 1 inbound messaging contact after 1 or more inbound email or voicemail contacts, or